fabric8io/fabric8/docs/quickstarts/walkthrough.md

 .. and using the OpenShift Client we can login to OpenShift with

-    oc login      // (use admin/admin if using the default credentials)
+    # Use admin/admin if using the default credentials
+    oc login

 #### Build the application and run locally

-Almost every quickstarts can run locally, which allows you as a developer to quickly try it.
+Almost every quickstart can run locally, which allows you as a developer to quickly try it.
 First we need to build the project with Maven

     mvn clean install